FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 ### Stack in memory

 - **sp** (x2) is the stack pointer in RISC-V.
 - Convention is to grow stack down from high to low addresses.
-It means push decrements sp, and pop increaments sp.
+It means push decrements sp, and pop increments sp.
 - Stack frame picture: ![Picture](Image/week4-9.png)

 ### An Example of RISC-V Code